 Is Theragun Worth The Money?

-Their massage guns are all built with premium materials, design, and functionality, and they provide a range of products so you can find something in your budget.
-The Pro model is the gold standard of handheld massage guns, but we are partial to the Elite model.
+The Therabody massage guns are built with premium materials, design, and functionality.
+And they provide a range of products so you can find something within your budget.
+The Theragun Pro model is the gold standard of handheld massage guns, but we are partial to the Elite model.

 - Ergonomic handle design